Afghanistan: US intelligence warns Biden against troop pullout | DW | 27.03.2021

-The Taliban could largely retake Afghanistan within 2 or 3 years if American troops leave without the warring sides reaching a power-sharing deal, the US president has been told.
+The Taliban could largely retake Afghanistan within two or three years if American troops leave without the warring sides reaching a power-sharing deal, intelligence agencies have told US President Joe Biden.

-A rushed US exit from Afghanistan without Taliban insurgents and Kabul government finalizing peace terms could end bitterly, American intelligence agencies have warned.
+A rushed US exit from Afghanistan without finalized peace terms between Taliban insurgents and the Kabul government could end bitterly, American intelligence agencies have warned.

 The New York Times on Saturday reported that US President Joe Biden has been told that the Taliban could overrun most of the war-ravaged country within a couple of years and would potentially allow al-Qaida to regroup.